 - Average salary is $38,306 in California

-Again, each city in California offers a different salary (Source www1.Salary.com has a full list of salaries by city in California).
+Again, each city in California offers a different salary range (Source www1.Salary.com has a full list of salaries by city in California).
 Learn more about phlebotomist careers and full time roles on our phlebotomy training jobs page.